whitfin/gitivity/README.md

 ## Help & Issues

+Although this is a tool primarily designed for my own use I'm happy to hear and consider feedback, even though I'll likely try to avoid getting too broad when it comes to things like new features.
 Feel free to file issues if you need help and/or have suggestions!
-Although this is a tool primarily designed for my own use I'm happy to hear and consider feedback, however I'll likely try to avoid getting too broad when it comes to things like new features.